This guide is continuously updated for relevance, accuracy, and the most recent info.

 20% more torque than gas model

-Compared to the gas-powered Tuscan with the 2.5L, this hybrid version gets a 30 percent improvement in fuel efficiency.
-The hybrid powertrain includes the 1.6L turbocharged gasoline engine with 177 horsepower and 195 lb. ft. of torque, resulting in a total system combined horsepower of 226.
-The configuration incorporates a 44.2 kW electric motor and a 1.49 kWh battery pack, putting down an impressive 258 lb. ft. of torque — a 20 percent increase versus the Tucson gas model—the engine pairs with the HEV-tuned six-speed automatic transmission.
+Compared to the gas-powered Tucson with the 2.5L, this hybrid version gets about a 30 percent improvement in fuel efficiency.
+The hybrid powertrain includes the 1.6L turbocharged gasoline engine with 177 horsepower and 195 lb. ft. of torque, combined with a 44.2 kW electric motor and 1.49 kWh battery pack.
+For 2025, system output increases slightly to 231 horsepower and 271 lb. ft. of torque, putting down 20 percent more torque than the Tucson gas model.
+The engine pairs with the HEV-tuned six-speed automatic transmission.

 Related – 2022 Hyundai Tucson Hybrid Review